jpotts18/mean-stack-relational/README.md

 - [Twitter Bootstrap](http://getbootstrap.com/) - Sleek, intuitive, and powerful mobile first front-end framework for faster and easier web development.
 - [UI Bootstrap](http://angular-ui.github.io/bootstrap/) - Bootstrap components written in pure AngularJS by the AngularUI Team

+# Project Roadmap

+Following is a list of items detailing future direction for MEAN Stack Relational:

+## Purpose
+- Demonstrate several login strategies using passport.js
+- Demonstrate environment configuration best practices
+- Demonstrate how to use Sequelize to query a single table and to accomplish a join.

+## Additions
+- Demonstrate testing for express routes and javascript classes using mocha, sinon and proxyquire and more
+- Demonstrate persistent sessions across grunt reboots and server restarts via a session store: e.g. express mysql session or redis
+- Demonstrate proper logging via winston
+- Demonstrating modularity by using javascript classes for complex backend functionality
+- Yeoman generator to compete with MEAN

 # Troubleshooting

 During install some of you may encounter some issues feel free to contact me (jpotts18), via the repository issue tracker or the links provided below.
 I am also available on twitter [@jpotts18](http://twitter.com/jpotts18).